 All this time, the answer was within me, you see, but due to the craziness toxicity had created for me, and my concern with others loving me, I had lost my way.
 I was, without being aware of this, more focused on these outsiders and their craziness than on myself.
 So, I became self-centered, not selfish but concerned, respectful and loving with myself.

 Many years have passed since all that.
 I want you to know that we have contact only with some family members from my husband’s side and we still maintain strong boundaries with others.
-It is the healthy thing to do and it is no longer difficult for us to do.
+It is a healthy thing to do and it is no longer difficult for us to do.
 We do it together and we do it consciously.
 You see, it is sometimes difficult to accept that some people are toxic and will remain toxic for the rest of your life.
-We all want to believe in the good nature of people and on the possibility of people changing for the better.
+We all want to believe in the good nature of people and in the possibility of people changing for the better.
 Sometimes, however, that doesn’t happen.
-Still, you are the number one person in your own life and accepting toxic relationships means too put yourself second and allowing others to hurt you.
+Still, you are the number one person in your own life, and accepting toxic relationships means too put yourself second and allowing others to hurt you.
 Importantly, it also means that your children may accept this way of living life too -this is how toxic patterns are passed from one generation to the next.
-You are not keeping healthy relationships with other just for yourself, you do it for those you care too.
+You are not keeping healthy relationships with others just for yourself, you do it for those you care for too.

 We are a happy family.
 It was a long journey for my husband and me; we walked it together.
 We try to keep modeling healthy living to our grown children: nobody has the right to disrespect you or abuse you; you do not have to accept it; respectful relationships are particularly crucial when we talk about family.
-Our children learnt this; they are essentially “good people”, who respect themselves and others and are happy with who they are.
+Our children learned this; they are essentially “good people”, who respect themselves and others and are happy with who they are.
 We are proud to be part of it.

 A proud survivor, social worker, and warrior in the fight against toxic relationships.